eth-cscs/squashfs-mount/README.md

 issues:

 1. Bad performance compared to the Linux kernel.
-The following benchmark tests compilation performance for a few compilers in a squashfs file (700MB compressed with zlib).
+The following benchmark tests compilation performance of a hello world C program for a few compilers in a squashfs file (700MB compressed with zlib).

    Using `squashfuse 0.1.103` and `fuse 3.9.0`: